Tiger Woods doesn't just move the needle in golf; he IS the needle.

 Bottom line is, if it doesn't feel right, it ain't going in Tiger's bag, so the clubs that do make the cut almost become celebrities by association themselves - like a Hemsworth brother of the non-Liam variety.

-So, what golf equipment does Tiger Woods prefer?
+So, what clubs does Tiger Woods use?

 TIGER WOODS DRIVER